Technohunter96/house-marketplace/README.md

 # House Marketplace

-Find and list houses for sale or for rent.
 This is a React / Firebase v9 project from the React Front To Back 2022 course.

 ## Usage

+- Create offer
+- Contact Landlord
+- Register
+- Log-in
+- Google OAuth
+- Everything is stored in Firebase Database

 ### Geolocation